 Burger Day was started by Mr. Hyde to celebrate their favorite quick snack and honor all the places that make them.
-Before the invention of burgers in Hamburg, ground beef used to be considered a waste product, the leftovers of the prime cuts that were either disposed off or got sold off on a low.
+Before the invention of burgers in Hamburg, ground beef used to be considered a waste product, the leftovers of the prime cuts were either disposed of or got sold off on a low.
 Today, it has become one of the world’s most consumed meat parts.
 Premium ground beef is now the main item used in burgers all around the world.

 Burgers stepped on U.S. soil as German immigrants.
 Minced meat patties sandwiched between slices of bread are believed to have been first presented on the Hamburg America Line in the early 1800s.
 It is also believed that the first proper American burger was served from a lunch van in Connecticut, in the early 90s.
-It gained popularity from late 19th to the early-20th century, before cementing its undisputed place at fast-food restaurants all around the world.
+It gained popularity from the late 19th to the early-20th century, before cementing its undisputed place in fast-food restaurants all around the world.

-(Cant find facts about National Burger Day, except a little bit of its history which is also very conflicted itself.
+(Can’t find facts about National Burger Day, except a little bit of its history which is also very conflicted itself.
 Most top articles on google about National Burger day have mentioned facts about burgers under their “facts” headings”